 Pupils must arrive on time, and can only take a small number of items (including refreshments, stationery and, at times, books) into the hall with them.
 But, most importantly, there is strictly no talking, passing notes or any other form of communication allowed.
 This can be quite hard to get used to but it really is very important to respect the conditions set out by assessor.

-So, if you are practicing at home using past papers, don’t shy away from doing them properly.
-Ask your family not to disturb you for the duration of the trial exam (if you consult your exam board’s website, you can find out exactly how long your exam will be, although this should be clear enough on the paper you have downloaded and printed out too).
+So, if you are practising at home using past papers, don't shy away from doing them properly.
+Ask your family not to disturb you for the duration of the trial exam (if you consult your exam board's website, you can find out exactly how long your exam will be, although this should be clear enough on the paper you have downloaded and printed out too).

 Be sure to get yourself in the zone beforehand - make sure you have used your revision cards, read through your textbooks and classroom notes, have been to the toilet and only have the essentials with you like a bottle of water and some stationery.

-Most importantly, make sure you have switched your mobile phone off so that you are not distracted.
-Also, to avoid any temptation to look at your phone display during the course of the task, don’t use it as your stopwatch.
+Most importantly, make sure you have switched off your mobile off so that you are not distracted.
+Also, to avoid any temptation to look at your phone display during the course of the task, don't use it as your stopwatch.
 Look for a timer or alarm clock around the house or even ask a parent or guardian to come and alert you when your time is up.

 Exam-taking is not all about what you know and how well you cope under pressure though.
 A very important aspect of being assessed is the way you write your responses.
 Consulting past papers can enhance your ability to respond well and gain extra marks by teaching you what it is the examiner is looking for.